Subscribe to our newsletter for our must-see exhibitions, artists, events and more here

 William Kentridge

-Kentridge’s largest UK survey to date was held at the Royal Academy of Arts in London in 2022, followed by performances from The Centre for the Less Good Idea at The Barbican.
-In 2022, Kentridge opened another major survey exhibition, In Praise of Shadows, at The Broad in Los Angeles.
-The exhibition travels to the Museum of Fine Arts in Houston in June this year.
+Kentridge’s largest UK survey to date was held at the Royal Academy of Arts in London in 2022.
+In the same year Kentridge opened another major survey exhibition, In Praise of Shadows, at The Broad, Los Angeles.
+In 2023 this exhibition travelled to the Museum of Fine Arts, Houston.

 Download full CV